 Consider these things before choosing what to sell.
 Research pays off here.
-If you can’t sell eggs, maybe you can hatch chicks and sell them instead.
+If you can not sell eggs, maybe you can hatch chicks and sell them instead.
 See Hatching Chicken Eggs for information on how to get started.

 Consideration 3: How much land is available.

 Some homesteaders make a great profit having a you-pick farm.
-Even though this is a profitable idea, having these types of businesses require plenty of property to grow your product of choice on.
+Even though this is a profitable idea, having these types of businesses requires plenty of property to grow your product of choice.

 Do you have enough property to grow what you want to sell?
 What if you need more space?
 Do you have the room?
 Even if you have enough room now, will it be enough for the future if your idea takes off?